arturtamborski/cli-best-practices/README.md

 <br>

-### 8.3.
-Stderr is for errors, stdout is for output.
+## 8.3.
+Stderr is for errors, stdout is for output

 Stick to it.

 <br>

-### 8.4.
+## 8.4.
 Expect input from stdin, pipe, unix socket, redirection from files etc

 In other words: make it input-agnostic.
 Don't assume anything about the source input because it probably won't be true.

 <br>

-### 8.5.
+## 8.5.
 STDOUT is your API.
-You have to expect people wrapping it like an api.
+You have to expect people wrapping it like an api

 If you don't provide a machine-readable output (—json), then stdout will be used as a machine-readable output.
 It will be parsed, processed with various tools and will be relied upon to do the work.
 This matters *a lot* when your tool is big enough.